aasalesDev/ManipulatingImagesWithTableViews/README.md

-# ManipulatingImagesWithViewTables
+# ManipulatingImagesWithTableViews
-This is a project where images are manipulated using views tables and their protocols
+This is a project where images are manipulated using table views and their protocols